Reikai Monogatari: Outline of volumes

+Special volumes

 Volume 1

-The first half of this volume is an account of the Spirit World which Onisaburo asserted to have witnessed and experienced during seven-days spiritual asceticism.
+The first half of Volume 1 is an account of the Spirit World which Onisaburo asserted to have witnessed and experienced during a seven-day spiritual asceticism in 1898.

-Volume 37 and 38
+Volumes 37 and 38

-These two Volumes are Onisaburo's autobiography from 1898 to 1916, from his middle twenties to middle forties.
+Volumes 37 and 38 are Onisaburo's autobiography from 1898 to 1916, i.e. from his middle 20s to his middle 40s, in which he recounts the following.

-In 1898, 26-year-old Kisaburo Ueda (Onisaburo's born name) managed to make a living by a small dairy farm founded with his friends in his home village Anao, which is in present-day Kameoka City of Kyoto Prefecture.
-Onisaburo stated that since his childhood as the eldest son of an extremely poor farm family, he had held the disgust for the oppression of the strong and the sympathy for the weak.
-Therefore, at that time he willingly had intervened troubles and fights caused by local hoodlums.
-And consequently, in March he was assaulted by hoodlums and severely injured.
-The next night, Kisaburo had a mystical experience.
-A strange fellow in western clothes and with a black pocketbook visited him.
-The fellow introduced himself as Matsuoka, an angel sent by the Goddess of Mount Fuji.
-Matsuoka led Kisaburo to a nearby Mount Takakuma.
-There, sitting straight on a rock only with an undergarment and without eating or drinking, Kisaburo underwent an asceticism which was divided into two parts, one hour in the Spirit World, followed by two hours in the Present World.

-During this seven-days asceticism, it is said that Kisaburo reached the state of being spiritually connected with the god, had his spirit explore in Heaven, Hell and the Present World, comprehended the truth of the universe and perceived that he was commissioned to save the world.
-Onisaburo asserted that he grasped the essence of various divine capabilities including that of seeing all things at any time and any place, of knowing others' destinies, of penetrating into others' minds and of uttering divine voices.
+In 1898, 26-year-old Kisaburo Ueda – Onisaburo's birth name – managed to make a living on a small dairy farm founded with his friends in his home village Anao, now in present-day Kameoka City, Kyoto Prefecture.
+The eldest son of an extremely poor farm family, since childhood Onisaburo had disgust for the oppression of the strong and sympathy for the weak.
+This led to him intervening in troubles and fights caused by local hoodlums, resulting, in March 1898, in him being severely injured.
+The next night Kisaburo had a mystical experience in which a strange fellow in western clothes and with a black pocketbook visited him.
+This fellow introduced himself as Matsuoka, an angel sent by the Goddess of Mount Fuji.
+Matsuoka led Kisaburo to nearby Mount Takakuma, and there, sitting upright on a rock with only an undergarment and no food or drink, Kisaburo underwent a seven-day asceticism consisting of periods of one hour in the Spirit World followed by two hours in the Present World.
+During this seven-day asceticism, it is said that Kisaburo reached the state of being spiritually connected with the God; had his spirit explore in Heaven, Hell, and the Present World; comprehended the truth of the universe; and perceived that he was commissioned to save the world.
+Onisaburo claimed that he grasped the essence of various divine capabilities including that of seeing all things at any time and any place, of knowing others' destinies, of penetrating into others' minds, and of uttering divine voices.